Winterize Your Summer OHVs and Motorcycles

 When you let a machine sit for an extended period of time, without preparing it first, it can suffer rust, corrosion, and part deterioration.
 Before winter arrives, make sure you prepare your motorcycles, dirt bikes, ATVs, UTVs, and other summer OHVs for their long rest in your shed or garage.

-Much like you prepare your snowmobiles for summer storage, your OHVs and motorcycles need a bit of maintenance before you put them away.
+Your OHVs and motorcycles need a bit of maintenance before you put them away in storage.

 Wash your Vehicle